The housing targets are outlined in under policy CP17 in the Adopted Core Strategy (PDF document.)

 Gypsy and Traveller and Travelling Showperson Accommodation Assessment

 National policy sets out that local planning authorities should make their own assessment of need for Gypsy and Traveller and Travelling Showpeople sites within their area.

 The Council commissioned arc4 Ltd to undertake such a study which are commonly referred to as a Gypsy and Traveller Accommodation Assessments (GTAA.)
-The study was completed in May 2017.
+The study was completed in May 2017 and updated in September 2017.
 It replaces the previous study which was completed in 2015.
-Read the full report below.
+Read the full updated report below.